surveyjs/survey-library/docs/get-started-angular.md

 A model describes the layout and contents of your survey.
 The simplest survey model contains one or several questions without layout modifications.

-Models are specified by model definitions (JSON objects).
-For example, the following model definition declares two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel), each with a [title](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) and a [name](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name).
+Models are specified by model schemas (JSON objects).
+For example, the following model schema declares two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel), each with a [title](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) and a [name](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name).
 Titles are displayed on screen.
 Names are used to identify the questions in code.

 ```js
 const surveyJson = {